Automattic/wp-calypso/README.md

 Calypso welcomes – and indeed has been built by – contributors from all walks of life, with different backgrounds, and with a wide range of experience.
 We're committed to doing our part to make both Calypso and the wider WordPress community welcoming to everyone.

+You can contribute in many ways.
+You can help reporting, testing, and detailing bugs, and also test new features we release in our "beta" program for testing on [Horizon](https://horizonfeedback.wordpress.com/).

 To clarify these expectations, Calypso has adopted the code of conduct defined by the Contributor Covenant.
 It can be read in full [here](CODE-OF-CONDUCT.md).

 ## Security